And Aim for High Employee Engagement and Retention, Instead

 - Understand why the mistake was made.
 Sometimes this requires one-on-one time so the employee can be honest with you.

 - Correct the employee with details in private.
-The last thing you want to do is ruin the culture of trust you’ve worked to build.
+One of the best ways to lose a good employee is by ruining the culture of trust you’ve worked to build.

 - When it’s time for big fixes that require a long process, bring the employee in.
 They’ll be properly coached for the future, and you’ll feel more comfortable trusting them.